Moolt/UnityIngameConsole/Readme.md

 ## Ambiguity

-GameObjects containing executable scripts should be limited to one instance per scene to avoid ambiguity.
+1. GameObjects containing executable scripts should be limited to one instance per scene to avoid ambiguity.
-Commands should also have distinct names across all executable scripts.
+2. Commands should have distinct names across all executable scripts.
+3. Only use one `BaseConsoleIO` instance per scene.
+You cannot use both `NetworkIO` and `ConsoleIO` concurrently.

 # Good to know